 The Republic of Ireland Centre was launched 24 years ago, and is particularly interested to welcome new members - especially students and those working in the media.
 Membership details are on the Main RTS website and note that free membership is available to students and reduced rates are available for industry people under 30 and reductions for retired staff from the television and associated industries.

-If you'd like to learn more about the Republic of Ireland Centre or if you're interested in becoming a member, please communicate in the first instance with one of the following:
+If you would like to learn more about the Republic of Ireland Centre or if you're interested in becoming a member, please communicate in the first instance with one of the following:

 The Republic of Ireland Centre Committee : (updated February 2020)

 Committee: Aidan Maguire, Peter McEvoy, Sue Murray, Noel Smyth, Dr. Helen Doherty, Marie Penston, Adrian Lynch, Bill Malone, Aoife Stokes, Larry Bass, Alan Esslemont